 "Police Scotland will lose a lot of local knowledge".

 Meanwhile, the Scottish Fire and Rescue Service has also published plans to rationalise its control rooms.

-Board members will be asked next week to vote on proposals to retain Tollcross in Edinburgh and either Dundee or Aberdeen.'No impact'
+Board members will be asked next week to vote on proposals to retain Tollcross in Edinburgh and either Dundee or Aberdeen.